jonathanstowe/XML-Class/Documentation.md

 Only object attributes with a public accessor will be serialised to XML.

-By default a scalar attribute (that is with a `$.` sigil) of a "simple type" (that is strings, real numbers, bool, datetime and date) will be serialised as XML attributes with the same name as the Perl 6 attribute:
+By default a scalar attribute (that is with a `$.` sigil) of a "simple type" (that is strings, real numbers, bool, datetime and date) will be serialised as XML attributes with the same name as the Raku attribute:

     class Foo::Bar does XML::Class {
         has Str $.string = "foo";